Kyrylo-Glamazdin/MTA-Transportation-Units-Info/README.md

 1) Download all the files in the same folder
 2) Compile with at least C++11. (g++ -std=c++11 main.cpp Station.cpp PathFinder.cpp)
 3) Run the program (./a.out)

-Some additional features and optimization techniques will later be implemented, but the main idea can already be executed and tested by running the program.